 - Keep your brush horizontal, pull upwards with the dryer close to the brush, roll it in, then back out.

 - Repeat until your entire crown is dry.

-f you want a curly style like the Cosmo or Mai Tai looks from Drybar, it’s the same round brush technique, but you’ll want to hold your brush vertically.
+If you want a curly style like The Cosmo or The Mai Tai looks from Drybar, it's the same round brush technique, but you'll want to hold your brush vertically.